Support requests and bug reports

 Please check for known issues

 Before reporting a problem, it is useful to check for already known issues in:

 - the FAQ

 - the events database (maybe there's a maintenance event)

-- the users mailing list archives, for platform incident or other users difficulties;
+- the previous emails on the users mailing list, for platform incident or other users difficulties

-- the BugZilla database, especially for software bugs as well as broken service, etc.
+Additionally, you might want to try to check the bugzilla database, especially for software bugs as well as broken service, etc.

 The Grid'5000 administrators team will shortly respond, and either:

 - give you some clues for solving the problem

 - notify you that the problem is now fixed, in case it was possible to handle it quickly